fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Before he passed away, he entrusted his mission to his son Hawmal and after him to his other son Bishr.
 Many people claim that he was Dhul Kifl.
 And Allah knows best.
 These same people also claim that he was Prophet, who died at the age of ninety-five.

     And [mention] Ayyub, when he called to his Lord, "Indeed, adversity has touched me, and you are the Most Merciful of the merciful."
-    Quran, sura 21 (The Prophets), ayah 83
+    Quran, sura Al-Anbiyah (The Prophets) 21:83

 </details><details><summary>